AmamDewan/muquit.xyz/README.md

+* this repo is forked from [Sadman.xyz](https://gitlab.com/KaziSadmanAhmed/sadman.xyz)
-# Sadman.xyz
+# Muquit.xyz
-Source code of https://sadman.xyz, a simple and minimalistic personal website.
+Source code of https://muquit.xyz, a simple and minimalistic personal website.

 ## Features
 - Simple and minimalistic design